batect/batect/ROADMAP.md

 * warn if a dependency is specified twice (either for a task or for a container)

 ### Features
-* just use an existing image, pulling if necessary (ie. don't require a local Dockerfile)
 * allow the user to keep containers after failure so they can examine logs
 * overridable health check parameters for containers (so that you can have the health check poll very frequently when waiting for something to come up for tests, but less frequently if that container is used in production)